 After a breakup, it’s easy to have 20/20 vision about what you could have done differently to save the relationship.
 But how about while you’re still in the relationship?
+Being self absorbed will destroy your relationship.
 If your current partner is important to you then you need to make sure you’re focusing enough of your attention on making him/her happy — before you lose her.

 Many of my male clients who were left single again after a painful divorce told me it was because they had been so focused on their career that they didn’t realize they were neglecting their wife.
 They all regretted it and assured me they would never do that again, so that’s why I’m sharing it with you.
 Unfortunately, it’s very easy to fall into.
 Life has many distractions and smartphones make it harder than ever to truly go home after work.

 Plus, it’s not always work that steals our focus.
 Mom’s become so focused on taking care of their kids that they forget to be loving to their husband.
 I’m personally guilty of doing it when I’m hyper focused on a project like redesigning my websites.
 The dictionary defines self-absorbed as “preoccupied with one’s own feelings, interests, or situation.”
 Whichever self absorbed activity you participate in it will deteriorate your relationship.